LucasCharb/Data_Project/README.md

 ---

-## 3. Models and Evaluation
+## 3. Models, Evaluation and Results

-For each of the three text representations (TF–IDF, Word2Vec, BERT embeddings), we train and evaluate the following models:
+We compare several classifiers built on top of the three main text representations (TF–IDF, Word2Vec, BERT embeddings), and we also include an end-to-end **DistilBERT** model trained directly on raw text.

+The models are:

 - **Linear SVM (LinearSVC, Scikit-learn)**
-  A linear Support Vector Machine finds a hyperplane that maximally separates the two classes in feature space.
+  A linear Support Vector Machine that finds a hyperplane separating the two classes in feature space.
 It is:
   - Well suited to **high-dimensional sparse features** like TF–IDF.
   - Robust and usually a strong baseline for text classification.

 - **Logistic Regression (Scikit-learn)**
   Logistic Regression estimates the probability that an input belongs to the positive class using the logistic function.
 It is:
   - Simple, fast and easy to interpret.
   - A strong **linear baseline** that often performs surprisingly well with good features.

 - **MLP (PyTorch)**
-  A Multi-Layer Perceptron is a feed-forward neural network with:
-  - One hidden layer with non-linear activations, allowing it to learn **non-linear decision boundaries**.
+  A feed-forward neural network with one hidden layer and non-linear activations, which can learn **non-linear decision boundaries** on top of the input representation.
+Compared to linear models, it:
-  - More flexibility to capture complex patterns than linear models, at the cost of:
+  - Has more flexibility to capture complex patterns.
-    - Higher computational cost.
-    - Greater risk of overfitting if not properly regularized.
+  - Requires more computation and careful regularisation to avoid overfitting.

+- **DistilBERT fine-tuned (Hugging Face Transformers)**
+  A lightweight Transformer pretrained on large text corpora and **fine-tuned** on our dataset for binary classification (misinformation vs. true).
+Unlike the other models, which operate on pre-computed features, DistilBERT:
+  - Takes **raw tokenised text** as input.
+  - Learns task-specific parameters via gradient descent.
+  - Captures deep contextual information at the cost of higher computational complexity.

-We use **accuracy** and **macro F1-score** to evaluate our models.
+We evaluate all models using **accuracy** and **macro F1-score**.
 Macro F1 gives equal weight to both classes and is therefore more informative than accuracy under class imbalance.

-### Results
+### Test results

 The final test results for all model–representation combinations are: